 N7 Potato tuber analysis for root-knot nematode infection

-N11 DNA genetic testing & analysis - Columbia & Northern root-knots and stubby root nematodes
+N11 DNA genetic testing & analysis - RKNs and SRN

 N13 Extras for N1/N2: Soil Nematode Activity for Soil Health Assessment (including Saprophytic & Beneficial nematodes) – population count

 Intro: Nematodes are important economic pests of all types of crops.
 These pests are particularly problematic in commercial farms.
 Nematodes are microscopic, unsegmented roundworms that live in the soil and roots system.
 All parasitic nematodes have a needle-like mouthpart (stylet) used to puncture the plant cell, inject digestive juices, and ingest plant fluids.